Ocelot-Social-Community/Ocelot-Social/neo4j/README.md

 ```

 You can access Neo4J through [http://localhost:7474/](http://localhost:7474/)
-for an interactive cypher shell and a visualization of the graph.
+for an interactive Cypher shell and a visualization of the graph.

 ## Installation Without Docker